ODIM-Project/ODIM/README.md

 **Procedure**
 --------------
+Perform the following steps on the system where you want to deploy ODIMRA:
-1. Download and install `Ubuntu 18.04 LTS` on your system.
+1. Download and install `Ubuntu 18.04 LTS`.
     >   **NOTE:**  Before installation, configure your system IP to access the data center network.
-2. Install `Ubuntu Make` on your system.
+2. Install `Ubuntu Make`.
    To install `Ubuntu Make`, run the following command:
    ```
    $ sudo apt install make
    ```
-3. Install `Java 11` on your system.
+3. Install `Java 11`.
    To install `Java 11`, run the following command:
    ```
     $ sudo apt install openjdk-11-jre-headless -y